yiisoft/db-sphinx/docs/guide/en/usage-match.md

 Please note that Sphinx 'MATCH' statement argument uses complex internal syntax for better tuning.
 By default `Yiisoft\Db\Sphinx\Query::match()` will escape all special characters related to this syntax from its argument.
-So if you wish to use complex 'MATCH' statement, you should use `Yiisoft\Db\Expression` for it:
+So if you wish to use complex `MATCH` statement, you should use `Yiisoft\Db\Expression` for it:

 ```php
 use Yiisoft\Db\Sphinx\Query;